osvita-io/web-remarks/README.md

-# A web-based interface for remarks
+# A web app for marking student work

 web-remarks is intended as a web-based interface for [remarks](https://github.com/DIKU-EDU/remarks), a domain-specific